How to Care for Your Concertina

-Concertinas are susceptible to changes in environmental conditions such as temperature and humidity.
+It’s important to note that concertinas are susceptible to changes in environmental conditions such as temperature and humidity.
 They are also sensitive to rough handling and don’t like to be dropped!

 - When not playing your concertina, always store your concertina in its hard case with the lid fastened to prevent dust or grit getting in and affecting the intricate internal mechanism.